 Claims of prophethood have existed in many cultures that has come down to us through history including Judaism, Christianity, Islam, in Ancient Greece, Baha’i faith, Zoroastrianism and many others.
 Traditionally, prophets are regarded as having a role in society that promotes change due to their messages and actions.
 Moreover, many people today think of a prophet as any person who sees the future.
 While the gift of prophecy certainly includes the ability to see the future, a prophet is far more than just a person with that ability.

 More specifically, a prophet is an individual who is claimed to have been contacted by the supernatural or the divine to serve as an intermediary with humanity to deliver the new knowledge from the supernatural entity to other people.
 The message that the prophet conveys is called a prophecy.
-A prophet is basically a person chosen by God to speak to people on God’s behalf and convey a divine message or teaching.
+So, a prophet is basically a person chosen by God to speak to people on His behalf to convey divine message or teaching.

 The Hebrew word for a prophet, ‘Navi’ (Nun-Beit-Yod-Alef) comes from the root word ‘niv sefatayim’ meaning “fruit of the lips,” which emphasizes the prophet’s role as a speaker.
 The Arabic word for a prophet is also ‘Nabiy’ (Nun-Beh-Ya), which is associated with the scripture as defined in the Quran.
 Judaism uses religious texts other than the Hebrew Bible to define prophets and so does Islam to define prophets other than the Quran.
 In Christianity, the historical figures widely recognized as prophets those who are mentioned in the Hebrew Bible and canonical Testament.
 In Roman Catholicism, prophets are recognized as having received either Public or Private Revelation.
 In Baha’i Faith, the Manifestations of God are the only channel for humanity to know about God what are commonly called prophets.
 They believe that Manifestations have always been sent by God, and always will, as part of the single progressive religion from God bringing more teachings over time to help the humanity progress.